 Parameters

 A chat model takes parameters that can be used to configure its behavior.
-The full set of supported parameters vary by model and provider, but standard ones include:
+The full set of supported parameters varies by model and provider, but standard ones include:

 model